 Preventing Fraud: Protecting Your Identity and Finances

-Many people think they can spot and outwit a scam, but the truth is that scams become more savvy and sophisticated every year.
+Many people think they can spot and outwit a scam, but the truth is that scams become more savy and sophisticated every year.
+Please review the tips below to help you stay vigilant and learn how to protect yourself.

 Identity theft can take many forms and can impact your bank account and your credit score.
 Take steps to secure your personal information in both online and real-world transactions.